 Peripheral arterial disease (PAD) is a problem where the circulation in your legs suffers because of a narrowing of the arteries.
-PAD can cause serious complications like leg ulcers and even amputation, but the expert podiatrists at Sacramento Foot and Ankle Center in Carmichael and Sacramento, California, have the skills and experience to prevent such complications and help you recover.
+PAD can cause serious complications like leg ulcers and even amputation, but the expert podiatrists at Sacramento Foot and Ankle Center in Davis, Carmichael and Sacramento, California, have the skills and experience to prevent such complications and help you recover.
 Call Sacramento Foot and Ankle Center today to find out more or book an appointment online.

 Peripheral arterial disease or PAD is a circulatory condition that arises because of a narrowing of your arteries.
 It commonly affects your legs, where blood has to work hardest to circulate properly.

 Arteries are the blood vessels that carry freshly oxygenated blood from your heart around your body.
 Conditions like peripheral arterial disease, and atherosclerosis cause plaque to build up inside your arteries, where it sticks to the artery walls and cause narrowing.